5 Benefits of GPS Tracking for Commercial Trucks

-In general terms, having GPS tracking for commercial trucks installed in your vehicles will provide some tremendous benefits, primarily stemming from the fact that GPS tracking virtually puts you right there in the truck yourself.
+In general terms, having GPS monitoring for commercial trucks installed in your vehicles will provide some tremendous benefits, primarily stemming from the fact that GPS monitoring virtually puts you right there in the truck yourself.
 You’ll have total control over your fleet of vehicles because you’ll be aware of their statuses at all times, and you can instantly make decisions that take current conditions into account.
 You’ll notice over time that you have significantly increased productivity and that expenses are reduced in a major way.

 Furthermore, as of December 18,2017, most commercial trucks became subject to the Federal Motor Carrier Safety Administration (FMCSA) Electronic Logging Devices (ELD) mandate.
 That means, besides reducing costs, for most commercial drivers, some form of electronic tracking is the law.

 Here are some of the other significant advantages of having a GPS system installed in your commercial trucks.

 Virtually everything which gets monitored by a GPS monitoring system can help to save on fuel costs.
 For instance, excessive driving speed is a big reason for high fuel usage, and when drivers maintain a slower and safer speed, far less fuel is used.
 There are a number of systems that provide automatic alerts when a driver is going too fast, and it cautions them to lower their speed.
 You can also use too much fuel when your vehicle is idling for long periods of time.

 Some drivers have gotten into the habit of using their vehicles for a climate-controlled environment, and that will also run your fuel costs up.
 Any sound monitoring system will alert you when idle time gets to be excessive so that you can correct the situation.
 You can also save fuel by dispatching the closest vehicle to any job location, and this becomes possible with a good GPS tracking system.